jinrongstudyingpurposes-tech/market-mayhem-final-2/README.md

         "S14": { title: "Energy Sector Collapse", rules: { "E5": 10, "E6": 10, "E9": 35, "E11": -25, "F1": 45, "B4": -30, "F3": -25 }, desc: "Lockdowns freeze travel.
 Oil hits negative values, breaking old fossil high-yield energy bonds while software structures stay safe." }
     };

-    // --- ACTION CARD INFO LOOKUP ---
     const ACTION_DB_INFO = {
-        "A3":  "A3: Diversification — Halves the loss value of your current round or last triggered Scenario round.", "A4":  "A4: Expert Advice — Peek at upcoming market trends.", "A6":  "A6: Safe Haven — Grants a single owned asset instance full immunity from the next Scenario value drop.", "A8":  "A8: Rebalance Portfolio — Swap one owned asset instance for any market card at current market price.
-Pay or collect the difference.", "A9":  "A9: Hedge Funds — After the next Scenario calculation, your single worst-performing holding's loss is cancelled to zero.", "A10": "A10: Investment Strategy — Select one owned asset.
-Its base passive growth yield is permanently doubled for all future scenarios.", "A11": "A11: Bad Advice — Penalty modifier.
-Your next Scenario round gain returns are halved.", "A12": "A12: Overconfidence — Double-edged risk modifier.
-Both your gains AND losses are doubled in the next Scenario.", "A15": "A15: Greed — Penalty modifier.
-Your total Scenario losses are doubled in the next triggered round.", "A16": "A16: Market Rumour — Choose a sector.
-All your holdings in that sector take double losses in the next Scenario.", "A19": "A19: FOMO — Forces rapid sector entry investments.", "A11_TARGET": "Attack Target with Bad Advice: Halves their next scenario round gains.", "A12_TARGET": "Attack Target with Overconfidence: Doubles their next scenario gains and losses.", "A15_TARGET": "Attack Target with Greed: Doubles their next total scenario losses.", "A16_TARGET": "Attack Target with Market Rumour: Target takes double losses inside a selected sector."
+        "A3":  "A3: Diversification — Halves the loss value of your current round or last triggered Scenario round.", "A4":  "A4: Expert Advice — Peek at upcoming market trendlines.", "A6":  "A6: Safe Haven — Grants a single owned asset instance full immunity from the next Scenario value drop.", "A8":  "A8: Rebalance Portfolio — Swap one owned asset instance for any market card at current market price.", "A9":  "A9: Hedge Funds — Cancels worst single calculation loss to zero.", "A10": "A10: Investment Strategy — Select one owned asset to permanently double its growth speed.", "A11": "A11: Bad Advice — Attack another player to half their next scenario returns.", "A12": "A12: Overconfidence — Attack another player to double both their gains and losses.", "A13": "A13: Insider Trading — Attack another player to intercept regulatory actions.", "A14": "A14: Panic Selling — Attack another player to trigger forced baseline asset dumping.", "A15": "A15: Greed — Attack another player to double their total scenario losses.", "A16": "A16: Market Rumour — Attack another player to double their targeted sector losses.", "A17": "A17: Crypto Scams — Attack another player to trigger speculative digital asset liquidation.", "A18": "A18: Social Media Hype — Attack another player to enforce volatility shifts.", "A19": "A19: FOMO — Attack another player to force immediate entry into high volatility sectors.", "A20": "A20: Revenge Trading — Attack another player to reverse trade yields."
     };

-    // --- TRACKER RUNTIME VARIABLES ---
     let lobbyRoomCode = "";
     let playerUsername = "";
     let globalMarketPrices = {};